dortania/OpenCore-Install-Guide/post-install/msr-lock.md

 ```
 setup_var 0x5A4 0x00
 ```
-Do note that variable offsets are unique not just to each motherboard but even to its firmware version.
-Never ever try to use an offset without checking.
+Do note that variable offsets are unique not just to each motherboard but even to its firmware version. **Never try to use an offset without checking.**

 And you're done!
 Now you'll have correct CPU power management

-**Note**: Everytime you reset your BIOS you will need to flip this bit again, make sure to write it down with the BIOS version so you know which
+**Note**: Every time you reset your BIOS you will need to flip this bit again, make sure to write it down with the BIOS version so you know which.